sonic-net/SONiC/doc/LoM/LocalMitigation.md

 - Create a script (bash/Python/...) to vet your action logic.
 - Create the plugin for the same using LoM Dev environment.
 - Create test code for the same and integrate it with automated test suite.
-- Add this plugin to a test switch, update config needed to add new action and test it out as plugin.
+- Update the config to include the plugin.
+- Build the new LoM agent and deploy to SONiC switch in lab.
 - Run the updated test suite to ensure the updated system is good in its current updated state.
    - Nightly tests run the updated test suite
 - An update to existing plugin may follow subset of above steps based on extent of change.
-- Create an self installable archive that has this plugin and configlet to apply with metadata to filter out target devices.
-  - Running this archive as script copies the plugin to destination and updates the config with built-in configlet.
-  - The archive may have metadata for target matching, like "OSVersion <= .... && PLATFORM == ....
-If present install proceeds on match only.
-- Save this archive in a local repo.
+- The built LoM agent is a self-installable archive.

 ## Update vetting
 - Identify the target OS versions & Platform for this update.
 - Auto create test pipelines for all target scenarios.
-- The test pipeline will download the archive from a local repo onto DUT and run the script associated to install.
+- The test pipeline will download the archive from a local repo onto DUT and run the downloaded archive to install.
 - The nightly tests run the test suite that vets all available actions.

 ## Fleet upgrade
 - Take help from FUSE
 - FUSE need not do any device isolation for update as these updates are transparent to both control & data planes
-- An explicit FUSE policy is created with following info
-   - Device metadata to match (e.g. `OSVersion >= 20221131.80`) by specifying few filters.
-       - This includes current plugin version <= this update's or not present
-   - URL of the self-installable Plugin archive.
+- LoM-agent is versioned.
+The config as suggested by FUSE would help pick the right LoM version for each OS version.
 - FUSE identifies the matching devices in current scope, download the archive and run the script associated with the archive.

 ## Fleet update status
-- The switch has current running versions in STATE-DB.
+- Configuration & current state would be visible in NSS.
-- FUSE is used for Action(s)/Plugin(s) update.
-  - It updates plugin files & CONFIG-DB.
-  - LoM takes in the update transparently by watching CONFIG-DB, load new plugins and reflect the new values in STATE-DB.
-  - On any failure, it sets version to an reserved error string and provide detailed error message in logs repeatedly until fixed.
-  - FUSE watch for STATE-DB change with timeout to validate the success of the update.
+- FUSE updae plan would be described in detail in a dedicated HLD.

 # LoM config update
 - As mentioned above the service comes with built-in config.
 Need config updates only when an update is needed.
-- The SONiC DB schema is provided above.
-- YANG schema is provided for config/configlet validation
-- NDM will be required to do the updates.
-NOTE: We need config updates, only when/where a tweak is needed.
+- Any update is checked into an internal repo upon review & tests
+- Workflow will trigger auto udpate at switches

 # Other teams Ask/Support

 ## SONiC - Core team
 1. Help review LoM HLD
-2. Help with review of all SONiC image changes
+2. Help with review of all plugins design- especially the mitigation plugins
-3. Help with review SONiC nightly tests
+3. Help with review of Lom-tests integraion with SONiC nightly tests
-4. Help with Pipeline updae with action-update added and auto-pipeline creation for all target scenarios.
-5. Help with internal repo creation for LoM
+4. Help with internal repo creation for LoM

 ## FUSE
-1. Help with LoM actions update as described above
+1. Help with LoM deployment.
-2. On any SONiC image upgrade, look for possible plugin updates and apply as part of image update
+2. On any SONiC image upgrade/conversion, deploy appropriate LoM agent based on vendor & OS version.
 3. Help with Policy creation & management.
 4. Help with internal repo where update archive canbe held